The Best Apartment Dogs Commonly Found In Australia

 Energy-wise, these little guys only need moderate exercise and do better with a fast walk around the block every day.

-Basenjis are smart and devoted to their owners.
+Basenjis are smart but can be quite independent.
 Training is straightforward, but you need to use consistency and positive reinforcement because this breed is pretty sensitive towards harsh words or mistreats.
 Basenjis also shed very little, and their coats are very short and shiny.
 This means dog hair on the couch will be minimal!